LASP-staff-no-margins

 Biography

 Jan Deca graduated his PhD studies at KU Leuven’s Centre for mathematical Plasma Astrophysics in October 2014 and accepted a postdoctoral position at the Laboratory for Atmospheric and Space Physics (LASP) at the University of Colorado Boulder shortly after.
 He is currently a senior research scientist and a lecturer at CU Boulder’s Physics Department and Graduate School.
-Jan also holds a visiting scientist position at the Laboratoire Atmosphères, Milieux, Observations Spatiales (LATMOS) in Guyancourt, France.
-His research focuses on the fully kinetic modeling of the fine-scale ion and electron dynamics that unfolds when a body is immersed in plasma.
-Since 2012 he has contributed more than 50 works, including several high-impact publications in Physical Review Letters and Nature.
-Dr. Deca currently leads three NASA research projects and mentors graduate and undergraduate students.
-He is also a co-investigator for the Comet Interceptor and BepiColombo missions.
+His research focuses on the fully kinetic modeling of fine-scale ion and electron dynamics that arise when a body is immersed in a plasma or planetary environment.
+Since 2012, he has contributed more than 60 peer-reviewed publications, including several high-impact papers in Physical Review Letters and Nature.
+Dr. Deca currently leads multiple NASA-funded research projects focused on lunar crustal magnetic anomalies and plasma wakes throughout the Solar System.
+He serves as the modeling lead for the DUSTER rover, a payload of the Artemis IV mission to the lunar south pole region, as well as for a heliophysics-oriented project on space debris.
+He is also a co-investigator on the Comet Interceptor and BepiColombo missions, and actively mentors graduate and undergraduate students.

 Additional Information